KusionStack/kusionstack.io/docs/kusion/2-getting-started/2-deliver-quickstart.md

 ### Update Default Workspace

 Besides the configuration codes we have seen above, **Workspace** configurations, usually written by **Platform Engineers** are also part of the complete application configuration.
-Kusion provides cmd for workspace create, update, delete and switch, and it defaults to using the auto-generated `default` workspace for the targeted stack.
+Kusion provides cmd for workspace create, update, delete, and switch, and it defaults to using the auto-generated `default` workspace for the targeted stack.

-For now we can only see an empty `default` workspace:
+For now, we can only see an empty `default` workspace:

 ```shell
 ➜  dev kusion workspace list